 The Consecutive Teacher Education program (Bachelor of Education) is available to individuals with a completed degree.
-It is offered as a 16-month, full-time program over two years at both of Brock’s campuses: St. Catharines and Hamilton.
+It is offered as a 16-month, full-time program over two years at both of Brock’s campuses.
 Online and part-time options are not available.
 Upon successful completion of the program, teacher candidates are normally recommended to the Ontario College of Teachers for membership and to receive their Ontario Certificate of Qualification.

-- Applications open: The Teacher Education Application Service (TEAS) will open via OUAC on September 17, 2020 at ouac.on.ca/teas for a September 2021 start date.
+- How to apply: The Teacher Education Application Service (TEAS) will open via OUAC TEAS in September 2021 for a September 2022 start date.
+The deadline to apply is December 1, 2021.
+Please see our Step-by-Step Teacher Education Application Guide for details.

 If you are interested in our concurrent education programs, (a “concurrent” program combines a first undergraduate degree and professional education into one program of study), visit the Faculty of Education website.